Generalized splines on graphs with two labels and polynomial splines on cycles: Introduction

 \section{Introduction}

-Splines are a fundamental tool in applied mathematics and analysis, used in fields from data interpolation to computer graphics and design.
-They are traditionally defined as piecewise polynomials on a combinatorial partition of a geometric object that agree up to some specified differentiability on the intersection of the top-dimensional pieces of the partition.
+Splines are a fundamental tool in applied mathematics and analysis, used in fields from data interpolation \cite{dB01} to computer graphics and design \cite{BBB87}.
+Classically, they are defined as piecewise polynomials on a combinatorial partition of a geometric object that agree up to some specified differentiability on the intersection of the top-dimensional pieces of the partition.
 The most common example of these combinatorial partitions in the literature is a polyhedral or simplicial decomposition of a suitable region in Euclidean space.

+Splines also appear in algebraic topology under the name {\em GKM theory}.
+GKM theory is a graph-theoretic construction of torus-equivariant cohomology developed by Goresky, Kottwitz, and MacPherson \cite{GKM98}.
+It has had particular impact in algebraic combinatorics, especially Schubert calculus \cite{KT03, T16}.
+More recently, Shareshian and Wachs conjectured that GKM theory could be used to reframe what's called the \emph{Stanley--Stembridge conjecture} in combinatorial representation theory as a conjecture about a symmetric group action on the torus-equivariant cohomology of a particular family of varieties \cite{SW16}.
+Their geometric interpretation of the Stanley--Stembridge conjecture---though not the conjecture itself---was recently proven to hold by Brosnan and Chow and, independently, Guay-Paquet \cite{BC18, GP13}.
+This has led to an explosion of work relying on properties of splines in the GKM context \cite{AHM19, HPT21, HP18}.

-This paper considers an algebraic generalization of classical splines: given a (combinatorial) graph $G$ with edges labeled by ideals in some fixed ring $R$, a spline is an $R$-labeling of the vertices so that the labels on adjacent vertices $u, v$ differ by an element of the ideal labeling the edge $uv$.
+This paper considers a simultaneous algebraic generalization of both classical splines and the splines occurring in GKM theory: given a (combinatorial) graph $G$ with each edge labeled by an ideal in some fixed ring $R$, a generalized spline is an $R$-labeling of the vertices so that the labels on adjacent vertices $u, v$ differ by an element of the ideal labeling the edge $uv$.
 This formulation is due to work of the third author with Gilbert and Viel \cite{GTV16}, but was first used by Billera \cite{Bil88} and (in the context of equivariant cohomology) by Guillemin--Zara \cite{GuiZar00, GuiZar01d, GuiZar01}.
-The construction of generalized splines is essentially dual to the original definition of splines \cite[Theorem 2.4]{Bil88}.
+The construction of generalized splines is essentially dual to the classical definition of splines \cite[Theorem 2.4]{Bil88} (equivalently, Proposition~\ref{proposition: billera result}).
 For example, in the case of a triangulation of a region in the plane, the vertices of $G$ correspond to triangles of the triangulation, and the edge-relations correspond to differentiability conditions across intersections of triangles.
-Both classical splines and generalized splines are used to construct torus-equivariant cohomology \cite{Pay06, GKM98}.
+Generalized splines coincide with the typical construction of GKM theory if the graph, the ring, and the ideals all satisfy very particular conditions \cite{GKM98}.
 (See Section~\ref{sec:applications} for more.)